jeshraghian/snntorch/docs/tutorials/tutorial_3.rst

 1. Simplifying the Leaky Integrate-and-Fire Neuron Model
 ----------------------------------------------------------

 In the previous tutorial, we designed our own LIF neuron model.
-But we found that it was quite complex, and it added an array of hyperparameters to tune, including :math:`R`, :math:`C`, :math:`\Delta t`, :math:`U_{\rm thr}`, and the choice of reset mechanism.
-This is a lot to keep track of, and will grow more cumbersome when we scale this up to a large-scale SNN.
+But it was quite complex, and added an array of hyperparameters to tune, including :math:`R`, :math:`C`, :math:`\Delta t`, :math:`U_{\rm thr}`, and the choice of reset mechanism.
+This is a lot to keep track of, and only grows more cumbersome when scaled up to full-blown SNN.
 So let’s make a few simplfications.

 1.1 The Decay Rate: beta
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In the previous tutorial, we used the Euler method to derive the
+In the previous tutorial, the Euler method was used to derive the
 following solution to the passive membrane model:

 .. math:: U(t+\Delta t) = (1-\frac{\Delta t}{\tau})U(t) + \frac{R}{\tau} I_{\rm in}(t) \tag{1}